browserengineering/book/book/scheduling-and-threading.md

 extremely fast.
 So they can't spend much time optimizing anything, and instead have to get right to the business of pushing pixels.
-This important difference makes for a very different set of tradeoffs, and is why browsers often seen less fancy and smooth than games.
+This important difference makes for a very different set of tradeoffs, and is why browsers often feel less fancy and smooth than games.

 Native apps also have the equivalent of a known-in-advance scene graph, though they don't have the advantage of tolerating a slow load time.
 As a consequence,